AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 ## Implementation steps {#implementation-steps}

-As part of the new deliverability server integration, Campaign needs to communicate with Adobe Shared Services via an Identity Management Service (IMS) based authentication.
-The preferred way is to use the Adobe Developer based Gateway Token (also called Technical Account Token or Adobe IO JWT).

 >[!WARNING]
 >
 >These steps should only be carried out for Hybrid and On-premise implementations.

+As part of the new deliverability server integration, Campaign needs to communicate with Adobe Shared Services via an Identity Management Service (IMS) based authentication.
+The preferred way is to use the Adobe Developer based Gateway Token (also called Technical Account Token or Adobe IO JWT).

+>[!AVAILABILITY]
 >
+> JWT (JSON Web Tokens) is currently in the process of depreciation and is being replaced with OAuth.
+The transition is being carried out progressively within Campaign's upcoming releases and documentation will be updated to reflect these updates.

 ### Prerequisites{#prerequisites}